In your current role, how often do you write code to complete your work objectives? | Percentage |

 How often analysts are using code at work

-We asked respondents “In your current role, how often do you write code to complete your work objectives?”
+We asked all respondents if they had any coding experience, inside or outside of work.
+Of 65 respondents, 90.8% reported having coding experience.
+We asked respondents with coding experience “In your current role, how often do you write code to complete your work objectives?”

 Access to and knowledge of programming languages